Walsingham: 20th century revival

 As a result of the initiative of the Anglican vicar of Walsingham (from 1921), Father Alfred Hope Patten, an Anglican Marian shrine has been established in Walsingham.
 First established in the parish church of St Mary and All Saints in 1922, the image of Our Lady was translated to a purpose-built building in 1931 and pilgrimages are now held through the summer months.

-The Anglican National Pilgrimage takes place on the Spring Bank Holiday (the Monday following the last Sunday in May) and is regularly met by Protestant picket lines.
+The Anglican National Pilgrimage takes place on the Late Spring Bank Holiday (the last Monday in May) and is regularly met by Protestant picket lines.
 The Student Cross pilgrimage on Good Friday visits both the Anglican and Catholic shrines and the National Youth Pilgrimage is in the first week of August, also visiting the Anglican shrine.

 The Catholic shrine continues to be based at the Slipper Chapel, near the hamlet of Houghton St Giles.
 Many significant occasions have been celebrated here, including the Pilgrimage of Catholic Youth (1938), the Cross Carrying Pilgrimages (since 1948), and the Crowning of Our Lady (Marian year 1954 and 1988).
 On 22 May 1982, the statue of Our Lady of Walsingham was taken to Pope John Paul II at the Wembley Mass and given a place of honour during his British visit.
 In 2000, a new Feast of Our Lady of Walsingham was approved by the hierarchy, to be celebrated in England and Wales on 24 September.

 Ecumenical opportunities have been seen in Walsingham, and there is an interaction between the two shrines.
-In the Anglican shrine there has long-been established a small Orthodox chapel.
-The Orthodox have furthered their presence at the Church of the Holy Transfiguration, formerly the Methodist chapel at Great Walsingham, and also at the former Little Walsingham railway station which has been converted into the church of St Seraphim.
+In the Anglican shrine, there has long been established a small Orthodox chapel.
+The Orthodox have furthered their presence at the Church of the Holy Transfiguration, formerly the Methodist chapel at Great Walsingham, and also at the former Walsingham railway station which has been converted into the church of St Seraphim.

-Little Sisters of Jesus have a community of sisters in Little Walsingham since the late 1960s.
+Little Sisters of Jesus has had a community of sisters in Little Walsingham since the late 1960s.
 There is currently also a community of Carmelites in the village.